nf-core/rnavar/docs/usage.md

 ## Variant annotation

 The annotation of variants is performed using snpEff and VEP.
-The parameter to use is `--annotate_tools snpeff` or `--annotate_tools vep`.
-You can even run both snpEff and VEP using `--annotate_tools merge`, in this case the output VCF file will have both snpEff and VEP annotations combined.
+The parameter to use is `--tools snpeff` or `--tools vep`.
+You can even run both snpEff and VEP using `--tools merge`, in this case the output VCF file will have both snpEff and VEP annotations combined.

-You can skip the variant annotation step using `--skip_variantannotation` parameter or without passing `--annotate_tools` options.
+You can skip the variant annotation step using `--skip_variantannotation` parameter or without passing `--tools` options.

 ### Annotation cache